-It is extremely normal for us as humans to want to leave a legacy.
-For many of us that have the patience, great fortune and privilege to raise a family, our legacy lives on genetically in our offspring.
+It is incredibly reasonable for us as humans to want to leave a legacy.
+For many of us that have the patience, great fortune, and privilege to raise a family, our legacy lives on genetically in our offspring.

 Giving Back & Helping Others

 If not, and you care enough to even think about this, you may feel that you want to give back.
-You do not need to be wealthy to give back, you can give the most valuable thing of all, your time, effort and love.
+You do not need to be wealthy to give back; you can provide the most valuable thing of all, your time, effort, and love.

-There are many opportunities to really help others by making a career change, for example, working for a charity and utilizing your skills can be of great benefit to people.
-You can take part in community events, you can help immigrants and asylum seekers in your area to establish themselves and enable them to start building their dreams.
-For the world to be a better place, it needs more people helping others.
+There are many opportunities to really help others by making a career change.
+For example, working for a charity and utilizing your skills can be of great benefit to people.
+You can participate in community events; you can help immigrants and asylum seekers in your area establish themselves and enable them to start building their dreams.
+For the world to be a better place, it needs more people to help others.

 New Experiences & Personal Growth

 Ultimately, it may simply come down to the fact that you do not want to be stuck in one single box your whole life.
-When you look back on your life and experiences, do you want to see someone who worked in insurance their whole life?
-Or do you want to see someone who worked in insurance, then became a travel writer, then became a Greenpeace activist followed by a local politician and lastly the chairman of the backgammon club?
+When you look back on your life and experiences, do you want to see someone who worked in insurance their entire life?
+Or do you want to see someone who worked in insurance, then became a travel writer, later became a Greenpeace activist followed by a local politician, and lastly, the chairman of the backgammon club?

 Does Making a Midlife Career Change Mean You Are Havings A Midlife Crisis?